-Can I change Medigap plans any time of the year?
+Can I change Medigap plans at any time of the year?

 Yes, but you will have to pay more if you don’t purchase a Medicare Supplement plan as soon as your Medicare eligibility begins.

-The best time for you to purchase a Medicare Supplement insurance plan is during your six-month Medigap open enrollment period.
-This period automatically starts the first month you have Medicare Part B (Medical Insurance) and you’re 65 or older.
+The best time to purchase a Medicare Supplement insurance plan is during your six-month Medigap open enrollment period.
+This period starts the first month you have Medicare Part B (Medical Insurance), and you’re 65 or older.

 You will get better prices and more choices among Medicare Supplement insurance plans because guaranteed issue laws apply.
-This means that insurance companies can’t take your health history into consideration when pricing or issuing a Medigap policy during the open enrollment period.
+Insurance companies can’t consider your health history when pricing or issuing a Medigap policy during open enrollment.

-If you would like to change your Medigap plan in the future, you are able to do so, but insurance companies can consider your health history when determining your plan options and costs.
+If you would like to change your Medigap plan in the future, you can do so, but insurance companies can consider your health history when determining your plan options and costs.